-TL;DR: Google is creating a new ranking factor that combines Core Web Vitals metrics with existing page experience signals.
-Google will give us a six-month notice before it goes live, and it won’t be launched anytime this year (2020).
+TL;DR: Google is creating a new ranking factor that combines Core Web Vitals metrics with existing page experience signals, debuting in May 2021.

 Jump to a section:

 When given the choice between a great web page experience and a “meh” one, we’re going to choose the great one every time.

 The latest tool Google has given site owners to help them improve page experience is the Core Web Vitals report, which shows metrics related to speed, responsiveness, and visual stability.

 On Thursday, May 28, Google announced that they’re taking this to the next level.
 They plan on changing how they rank web pages to include these page experience metrics.